top of page

 Town Loggia & Clock Tower

-2. The New Town
+2. Trogir's New Town

 Trogir's new town has spread out on the mainland on either side of the bridge crossing to Trogir's Old Town.
 The bus station is on the eastern side of the bridge.
 There is also a new and pleasant seafront promenade running eastwards that has views of Ciovi island.

 There is a busy tourist market on the western side of the bridge.
 Slightly further to the west are several large car parks and visitors parking here pass through the market to reach Trogir's Old Town.
-Parking costs between Eur 2 to Eur 3 per hour in high season depending on how close you park to the Old Town.
+Parking costs between Eur 2 to Eur 3 per hour in high season depending on how close you park to Trogir's Old Town.

 There are several supermarkets along the coastal road west of the bridge to Trogir's Old Town.
 The biggest and best one is a Plodine supermarket on the ground floor of a small 3 storey shopping centre.
 There is free underground parking for customers.
-There is a Lidl supermarket 4 kms east of the Old Town.
+There is a Lidl supermarket 4 kms east of Trogir's Old Town.

-3. Accommodation
+3. Accommodation in Trogir

 We stayed in a 1 bedroom apartment about a 10 minute walk from Trogir Old Town.
 The apartment was very nice and the hosts were very hospitable.
 We booked the apartment through Booking.com and it cost Eur 69 per night.
 I have reviewed the apartment in my blog UK to Greek Islands Accommodation - Part 2 (number 11).